Esteban Paredes: International goals

+Post-retirement

+In February 2024, Paredes assumed as sport manager of Santiago Morning, the club with which he began his playing career.

+In December 2024, Paredes graduated as a football manager at INAF (National Institute of Football, Sports and Physical Activity of Chile).

 Personal life

 His son, Esteban Paredes Lastra, was with the Colo-Colo youth ranks and then moved to Palestino when his father left Colo-Colo.

-In August 2022, he joined TNT Sports Chile as the co-host of the cooking and talk show Sabor a Gol alongside the chef Tomás Olivera.
+In August 2022, he joined TNT Sports Chile as the co-host of the cooking and talk show Sabor a Gol (Flavor of Goal) alongside the chef Tomás Olivera.